What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Food and water supplies: Including foods that store well.

-Hygiene essentials: Toilet paper, wet wipes.
+Hygiene essentials: Toilet paper, hygiene wipes.

-What Are the Safety Rules in the Mountains?
+What are the safety rules in the mountains?

 Tips and Tricks for Your Vacation